maxhoesel-ansible/ansible-collection-pterodactyl/roles/pterodactyl_wings/README.md

 This role follows the official installation instructions on the pterodactyl [docs homepage](https://pterodactyl.io/wings/1.0/installing.html).

+## Versioning Policy

+This role officially supports the latest release of the Pterodactyl 1.x series.
+Older versions are supported on a best-effort basis.

 ## Requirements

 - The following distributions are currently supported: